 At times, the number of distinct categories within a dimension on a view will dictate how many colors are required in a data visualization.
 For example, we may have a unique color for each region: North, East, South, and West.
 When possible, we try to limit the number of colors to five or fewer; an unspoken rule we picked up from Google Analytics’ simple color choices.

 Google Analytics does have a set of visuals called “Motion Charts” that contain more than five unique colors, but outside of that, it is challenging to find visuals with more than two different colors.
 Using five or fewer colors reduces the burden on the end user because they do not have to work as hard to look back and forth to the color legend to determine what the marks on a view represent.

 If you are in a situation where more than five categories need distinct colors, consider a two-color palette – making the category of interest a color that stands out, and everything else a more muted color, such as gray.
 See tip three in our Data-Driven Storytelling Series for more on getting the most from color in data visualization.

 Stick Mostly to Lines and Bars

-With only a few exceptions, Google Analytics’ powerful analytics platform is built almost entirely on what I call the kings of data visualization – lines and bars.
+With only a few exceptions, Google Analytics’ powerful analytics platform is built almost entirely on what we call the kings of data visualization – lines and bars.
 Google Analytics has recently added treemaps to their Acquisition reports and Cohort Analysis, which are essentially highlight tables, are currently in Beta.
-They also use scatterplots in the aforementioned Motion Charts and I’m sad to say, pie charts make several appearances (by the way, Don’t Use Pie Charts).
+They also use scatterplots in the aforementioned Motion Charts and we’re sad to say, pie charts make several appearances (by the way, Don’t Use Pie Charts).

 Even with those other chart types, lines and bars dominate the dozens of available reports in Google Analytics, and for good reason.
 These simple chart types have been getting the job done for more than 200 years now, and in most cases, continue to be the best starting point for sharing trends and comparisons in data visualization.